 Outside the University:

 I enjoy cognac, stand-up comedy, and underground hip-hop.
-I also like watching Marx Brothers movies with my six-year-old son.
-(He adores Harpo.)
+I also like watching silent comedies with my nine-year-old son.
+(He adores Buster Keaton.)